Edleron/McMysticWoodsDefault/README.md

 ## MC Mystich Woods GAME

-Test This README is a guide representing Unity worksheets and sample code.
+This README is a guide representing Unity worksheets and sample code.
 This game is the eleven prototype clone game of edleron.
 I would like to thank Chris for their efforts.

 ## What is this repository for?